apache/spark/python/docs/source/getting_started/index.rst

 Getting Started
 ===============

-This page lists an overview of the basic steps required to setup & get started with PySpark.
+This page summarizes the basic steps required to setup and get started with PySpark.

 .. toctree::
     :maxdepth: 2

     installation
     quickstart